-Even though the season is months away and it is still pushing 75 degrees, Williston’s celebrated Girls Varsity Hockey team is already gearing up for this year’s season.
+Even though the season is months away, Williston’s celebrated Girls Varsity Hockey team is already gearing up for this year’s season.

-The team, lead by head coaches Christa Talbot Syfu and assistant coach Alex Tancrell-Fontaine, is already hitting the ice and practicing with college coaches Talbot brings in.
+The team, lead by Head Coach Christa Talbot Syfu and Assistant Coach Alex Tancrell-Fontaine, is already hitting the ice and practicing with college coaches Talbot brings in.

-The team won the championship in 2022, and 2023; however, last season they were finalists but fell short in a 3-1loss against the Noble & Greenough School on March 3, 2024.
+The team won the championship in 2022 and 2023.
+Last season they were finalists but fell short in a 3-1 loss against the Noble & Greenough School on March 3, 2024.

 “I came to Williston to work in Admissions, coach, be an advisor and dorm parent,” she said.
 “I had such a positive experience here [and] I wanted to give back and provide the same experience for others.”
 Talbot graduated from Williston in 1998.

-Assistant coach Tancrell-Fontaine, known as “TF,” enjoys the Williston community and also the ability to stay connected with hockey while also growing as an educator.
+Assistant Coach Tancrell-Fontaine, known as “TF,” enjoys the Williston community and also the ability to stay connected with hockey while growing as an educator.

 “Williston has such a great community and Ms. Talbot has been such a great mentor to me,” she said.
 “I wanted to stay involved with hockey after college, and working at Williston allowed me to continue that while developing my skills as an educator, something I was also passionate about.”
 TF graduated from Union College.

-TF expressed that the girls are very close and stay close because of how often they spend time with each other.
+TF expressed that the girls are very close and stay close because of how much time they spend with each other.

 There’s another reason TF values her role as a coach and mentor so strongly.